oaseth/interacting-with-SQLite-database-using-python/README.md

 # Interacting-with-SQLite-database-using-python
-This repository contains exercises and projects from a complete Data Science Bootcamp on Udemy.
-The data used in these exercises were provided by the bootcamp coordinators.
+This repository contains the exercises and project work for the SQLite section of the Advanced Database with Python.
+The data used in these exercises were provided by the course coordinator.

 ## Modules used
-.
-Pandas
+- Pandas
-.
-SQLite3
+- SQLite3
-.
-SQLAlchemy
+- SQLAlchemy

 ## Techniques implemented
+- Database creation
+- Database manipulation